zabranskiy/jblab-decompiler/README.md

 1. Check out from GitHub
 2. Configure an IntelliJ IDEA Plugin SDK
 3. Create an IDEA plugin project in '...\plugin' <br/>
-   Be sure that you choose an Intellij Platfrom Plugin SDK for the plugin module SDK.
+   Be sure that you chose an Intellij Platform Plugin SDK for the plugin module SDK.
 4. Import a core module from '...\core\pom.xml' by Maven
 5. Add the core module to the plugin module dependencies
 6. Set JDK 1.6+ as the core module SDK